jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 V(R,par1,par2,par3,par4,par5) = Volume of particle function

 the names for these need to be provided in strings, the input of these function is q [1/A] and R [A].
-These function must decl;are the 5 parameters, but they are not required to use them internally, when not needed.
+These function must declare the 5 parameters, but they are not required to use them internally, when not needed.
 Graphical interface for the controls of the User Form Factor opens when User form factor is selected (or reselected if needed).
 The GUI opens together with text document describing how to use and some demo functions:

 ..
 Figure:: media/FormFactorUserGUI.jpg
    :align: left